 - Raise your hand or straighten your wrist

-Tennis elbow is similar to another condition called golfer’s elbow, which affects the tendons on the inside of the elbow.
+Tennis elbow is similar to a condition called golfer’s elbow, which affects the tendons on the inside of the elbow.

-One of the several treatments that are often used to combat tennis elbow is
+One of the several treatments that are often used to combat tennis elbow include:

 How It Works